dysonltd/tmag5273/tests/README.md

 ### ESP32C3 Tests

-Since we are using an MCU target we require a seperate cargo workspace in order to set up the embedded test suite.
+Since we are using an MCU target we require a separate cargo workspace in order to set up the embedded test suite.
 More on this can be found in the following [README](./esp32c3/README.md).
 To run the tests on the ESP32C3 use the following code snippet:

 ```bash
 cd tests/esp32c3